• Skip to main content

 Contents

-• Definition and meaning of “shoujiki”
+• Definitions and meanings of “shoujiki”

 • Example #1: how to say “honesty” in Japanese